GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 == Upgrade Notice ==

-= 0.2 (xx-0x-10) =
+= 0.2 (09-02-10) =
-If you are upgrading and also using the reply feature, then after upgrading, go to settings page and press "save changes" button.
+If you are upgrading and also using the reply feature, then after upgrading, go to settings page and press "Save Changes" button.

 = 0.1.1 (28-01-10) =
 Has important bug fix for Reply feature, please upgrade!